A colon means "that is to say" or "here's what I mean." Colons and semicolons should never be used interchangeably.

 I need an assistant who can do the following: input data, write reports, and complete tax forms.

-Incorrect: I want: butter, sugar, and flour.
+Not recommended: I want: butter, sugar, and flour.

-I want the following: butter, sugar, and flour.
+Recommended: I want butter, sugar, and flour.

-I want butter, sugar, and flour.
+Here is what I want: butter, sugar, and flour.

-Incorrect: I've seen the greats, including: Barrymore, Guinness, and Streep.
+Not recommended: I've seen the greats, including: Barrymore, Guinness, and Streep.

-Correct: I've seen the greats, including Barrymore, Guinness, and Streep.
+Recommended: I've seen the greats, including Barrymore, Guinness, and Streep.